-A bit of good news: This pest does not cause disease, even if you accidently cook and eat a few larvae, and it doesn’t escape your foodstuffs to eat its way through your fabrics or furniture.
-It likes the same foods you and your pets like.
+The good news: This pest does not cause disease, even if you accidently cook and eat a few larvae (gross), and it doesn’t escape your foodstuffs to eat its way through your fabrics or furniture.
+It likes the same foods that you and your pets like.

 The bad news: Indian meal moths can be difficult to eradicate, especially if they’ve completed their life cycle and dispersed throughout your pantry.

 Photos: Indian meal larva and adult moth.
 Credit: John Lyle, University of Florida.

 - First, get the infested flour and any other infested products you might find out of your house.
 Don’t just throw them in the trash, unless you plan on taking the trash out right away.
 You could also dig a hole away from the house and bury the infested product(s) in the soil.